teachaccess/accessibility-skills-hiring-toolkit/roles/ux-visual-designer.md

   - What are the Authoring Tools Accessibility Guidelines and what are some of the benefits of using these guidelines when creating an authoring tool?
 - Experience designing for platform technologies (e.g., HTML, CSS, JavaScript, iOS, Android)
   - Describe appropriate instances to use a link, vs a generic button, vs a submit button.
+  - Describe how to properly use heading levels to convey text hierarchy.
+  - Describe when to use alt text for images or when to tag an image as decorative (considering the use of graphics).
+  - Knowing semantic HTML, explain the use of roles given to design components.
 - Experience creating layouts that adapt to changes in text size and format, and different viewing modes, such as high-contrast mode
   - What are some ways users can adapt device settings that affect the visual display of websites and apps?
   - What is your approach to designing pages and screens, given those adaptations?